Hopland, California: Geography

 Hopland is in southeastern Mendocino County, along U.S. Route 101, which leads north-northwest 14 mi to Ukiah, the county seat, and southeast 46 mi to Santa Rosa, the Sonoma County seat.
-According to the United States Census Bureau, the Hopland CDP covers an area of 3.6 mi2, 98.65% of it land, and 1.35% of it water.
+According to the United States Census Bureau, the Hopland CDP covers an area of 3.6 mi2, 98.65% of it land and 1.35% of it water.
 The Russian River flows southward through the eastern side of the community, separating the main village of Hopland from Old Hopland, also part of the CDP, on the eastern side of the river.

 Climate

 History

+The Hopland Band of Pomo Indians, or Sho-Ka-Wah, are Central Pomo people who have lived in Hopland since "the beginning of time".
+The Sho-Ka-Wah lived their lives hunting, gathering, making, practicing spirituality and generally living their lives.
+Their main village, population 1,500, was called "Shanel".
+After the settlers came, they were forced to move, and then to move again.
+Today most of the Sho-Ka-Wah people live in the Hopland reservation 5 mi east of Hopland.
+They have a gambling facility and other businesses to support their community.
+The community also engages in spirituality, dance traditions, and caring for the land.

 The settlement that became Hopland was originally called "Sanel".
 Over the years it was centered on either side of the Russian River.
 Sanel began on the west bank of the river in 1859.
 In 1874, the town moved to the east bank to be connected to the toll road built to there.
 When the railroad arrived on the west side of the river, the town moved back to its original site, leaving Old Hopland (38°58′33″N 123°06′01″W) on the east bank.